3191110276/intro-to-kubernetes/0_Environment_Setup/README.md

 brew install bash-completion@2
 ```

-Now go to your '~/.bashrc' file, and add the following two lines to it:
+Now go to your '~/.bashrc' file, and add this entry it:

 ```
 export BASH_COMPLETION_COMPAT_DIR="/usr/local/etc/bash_completion.d"